open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ## Step 6: (optional) Custom Scheduling

 "Custom scheduling" allows you to introduce new scheduling rules on top of FSRS.
 This feature is only for advanced users and developers.
+In Anki 24.04, it is located in the "Advanced" section when FSRS is enabled, rather than in the "FSRS" section.

 # FAQ